About STB > Board Members

 The Board is authorized to have three members, appointed by the President and confirmed by the Senate, each with a five-year term of office.

 Deb Miller was sworn in on April 28, 2014, as a Member of the Board for a term of office expiring on December 31, 2017, following her September 25, 2013, nomination to the Board by President Obama and her confirmation by the United States Senate on April 9, 2014.
-She has been designated as the agency's Vice Chairman beginning on May 28, 2014.
+She was designated as the agency's Vice Chairman beginning on May 28, 2014.
+On December 31, 2014, the STB publicly announced that date as the last day of former Chairman Daniel R. Elliott’s term, including a holdover period, and subsequently approved Vice Chairman Deb Miller to serve as the agency’s Acting Chairman upon Chairman Elliott’s departure from the Board and until President Barack Obama designates a Chairman for the agency.
+Additionally, the Board approved Board Member Ann Begeman to serve as Vice Chairman.

 Ms. Miller most recently served as a Senior Consultant with Cambridge Systematics, Inc., a firm specializing in transportation planning and policy, primarily for public-sector clients.
 From 2003 to 2011, she served as the Secretary of the Kansas Department of Transportation (Kansas DOT), a term of office marked by her distinguished service for three successive Governors of Kansas.
 She has the distinction of being the longest-serving Secretary of Transportation in Kansas history.